MonkeyDLuf/learngit2/readme.txt

-my nama is why
+ym nama is why

-add a new line
+dda a new line
-hahahahahhahaha
+hahahahahhahaha111
-today is fineday# learngit
+today is fineday# learngit222

-i am a new line
-m1
-d2